Transport

 Before you fly: set up the basics

-Do not make your first Didi setup attempt while standing outside an airport terminal with luggage.
+Do not make your first DiDi setup attempt while standing outside an airport terminal with luggage.
 Install the app, check the language setting, and prepare payment before you need the ride.

-The app store descriptions for Didi China mention English interface support, global mobile number login, bilingual messaging, international bank card options, and in-app English customer service.
+The app store descriptions for DiDi China mention English interface support, global mobile number login, bilingual messaging, international bank card options, and in-app English customer service.
 Even so, individual setup can still depend on your app region, phone number, payment card, and verification flow.

-• Download the official Didi China ride-hailing app before departure.
+• Download the official DiDi China ride-hailing app before departure.

 • Register with a phone number that can receive SMS verification.